It can be disconcerting to find an unrecognized credit card charge, but disputing questionable transactions is simple when you understand your rights.

 - You must have made a “good faith effort” to resolve the dispute with the merchant.

 To be on the safe side, you should request chargebacks within 60 days of the disputed purchase.
-Contact your credit card issuer via secure message or email to begin the process.
+Contact your credit card issuer via phone or secure message to begin the process.

 Use Your Power Wisely